 Despite the growing popularity of other social media platforms and advertising options, Facebook still remains one of the best ways to reach new and existing customers.
 It’s an incredible source for customer data and insights; leveraging this power for your business means increased exposure, new leads, better traffic and more sales.
 And luckily, learning how to advertise with Facebook doesn’t have to be an advanced or overly complicated process.

-In this article, I’ll be providing you with important information and actionable steps you can start taking immediately to use Facebook to effectively market your business, products and/or services.
+In this article, I’ll be providing you with important information and actionable steps you can start taking immediately.

 - Introduction: Why Advertise With Facebook Anyway?